Skip to content

 Measurement can be done in multiple ways – pulse surveys, feedback forms, quick polls, online analytics and more.
 Consider how you can include both quantitative and qualitative data.

 Having a top-level ‘dashboard’ is a great way to keep this on track.
-Include measurements for each goal, so you can continually review and adapt your tactics in line with results.
+Include measurements for each goal, so you can continually review and adapt your internal comms plan in line with results.

 Your internal comms strategy plan should be approved at the highest level.
 Ultimately, you are helping the CEO and leadership team communicate with the workforce, and they need to be in total agreement with your internal communications priorities.